ibm-cloud-docs/power-iaas/pricing-private-cloud.md

    | ----------------------------------  | --------------------------  | ----------------|
    | 20 GB                               | Single backing volume       | 20 GB           |
    | Volume 1 (20 GB), volume 2 (10 GB)  | Multiple backing volumes     | 30 GB           |
-   {: caption="Table 8.
-Calculation of image backing volume" caption-side="bottom"}
+   {: caption="Calculation of image backing volume" caption-side="bottom"}

 * **Deployed virtual machine volumes**: When you deploy a virtual machine with an image, it gets a copy of all the volumes in the image.
 Extra data volumes added to the deployed virtual machine are billed separately as Data Volumes.
 Table 9 shows an example of how you are billed based on the virtual machines that you deploy: